steidani/ConTrack/README.rst

 --------------------

 - Extended functionality: Calculate anomalies from daily (long-term) climatology.
-- ``pip install contrack`` is currently not working -> cartopy dependency error

-Update (28.09.2020):
+v0.2.0 (19.10.2020):
 --------------------
-- life cycle characteristics: temporal evolution of intensity, spatial extent, center of mass and age from genesis to lysis.
 - calculate anomalies based on pre-defined climatology.
+- better handling of dimensions using set_up() function.
+- twosided or forward overlapping in run_contrack()
+- run_lifecycle(): temporal evolution of intensity, spatial extent, center of mass and age from genesis to lysis for individual features.

 ============
 Installation